Ethanurie/Cybersecurity-Ethanurie/README.md

 # Cybersecurity-Ethanurie
 This repository shows my Cybersecurity diagrams, scripts, playbooks, etc.
-Two projects different projects have dedicated folders.
+Two different projects have dedicated folders.
 The rest of the files relate to the project below.

 ## Automated ELK Stack Deployment